raiyanyahya/dallecli/README.md

 Options:
   --prompt TEXT                   💬 The prompt to generate the image from.
-  --size TEXT                     📐 The size of the generated image.
+  --size TEXT                     📐 The size of the generated image (default 1024x1024).
   --filter                        🎨 Apply a filter to the generated image.
   --iterations INTEGER            🔄 The number of times to generate the image.
   --save-path FILE                💾 Save the generated image to the specifiedfile path.
   --hide FLAG                     🖱️ Do not open the image after generation.
+  --quality TEXT                  👌 The quality of the image ( "standard" or "hd" ).
-  --help                          Show this message and exit.
+  --model TEXT                    🦾 The OpenAI model to use when generating images ( use dall-e-2 for older model) --help                          Show this message and exit.
 ```